The Loop CLI

 --last_hopparameter.
 The last hop is identified by the public key of a node.
 Make sure that you have an active channel with this node and plenty of incoming capacity.
 You can also specify a label with

---externalflag.
-You may set the transaction fees separately there too, or use the
+You may set the transaction fees separately using this command, or use the

 --conf_targetvalue to a higher number for lower fees and longer processing times.